-The PDF Table widget allows you to display results clearly and concisely to your respondents.
+The Table widget allows you to display results clearly and concisely to your respondents.
 It is an easy and fast way of showing any data in rows and columns.

 Rather than writing your data in text, you can make it more understandable and easy to read with this widget.
 Here is an example of how this could look like: